RaminHAL9001/haskell-exercises/Calculator.md

 bring your entire program to a crashing halt.

-A more gentle way of reporting errors is to wrap function results in an 'Either' data type, with `Left` indicating an error condition, and `Right` indicating success.
+A more gentle way of reporting errors is to wrap function results in an `Either` data type, with `Left` indicating an error condition, and `Right` indicating success.
+Although `Either` is useful for all sorts of things, using it to indicate success or failure is a very common practice in Haskell.

-The `Either` data type is both a Monad, and an Applicative functor, so you can use it with `do` notation.
+The `Either` data type is both a Monad so you can use it with `do` notation.
+It is also an Applicative functor, so you can use `fmap` to change the value of the `Right` constructor, and you can use the apply operator (`<*>`) to apply functions of type `Parser` to pure functions.

 It is good practice to use descriptive names for types, so let's define a type synonym called `ErrorMessage` which is simply a